mitmplay/mitm-play/README.md

   * `css`
   * `js`

-The distribution include sample MITM route to google search & mock

 # Concept
 Mitm interception use namespaces routing, for start it use `default` namespace for all request that don't have **referer** header.